RPVote/voting-rights/analyses.md

 posterior probability of race using Bayes’ Theorem.
 For example, if the person with the surname “Jackson” lives in an area that is predominantly black, that greatly increases the probability that they are black.

+BISG allows accuracy well beyond its predecessors, such as Geocoding Only (GO), New Surname Only (NSO), and Bayesian Surname and Geocoding (BSG), but it can nonetheless be improved.
+This method has proved more accurate in large population sizes and highly segregated areas.
+The Census Bureau surname lists organized by race, but if a voter’s name cannot be identified by this list they can not be identified to be a part of these groups.
+The number of surnames in the list itself are also limited.
+Surnames included in the database are required to have more than 100 occurrences and appear in less than five racial groups.
+If a surname has less than 100 occurrences it is omitted from the database entirely (Elliot et al., 2009).
+Accuracy of voter information (i.e. typos in surnames, incorrect geocoding) also pose obstacles for the accuracy of the resulting racial probability. `eiCompare` includes comprhensive data cleaning to improve accuracty and includes capabiltiies to compare different sources for racial demographic data to assess viability of results.

 In practice, we utilize the package WRU (“Who Are You”) provided by Imai and Khanna (2016) to calculate the BISG.
 This package also allows updating the